Best Random Orbital Sanders 2026

 Festool 575026 ETS 150/3 EQ Random Orbit Sander

-• Excellent dust extraction system, especially when paired with a Festool extractor.
+✅ Impeccable dust extraction when paired with Festool extractor

 Festool 571782 RO 125 FEQ Rotex Sander

 When I mentioned elite level, this is what I was talking about.
-The Festool Rotex line (125 and 150) is the absolute top-tier of orbital sanders in the market.
+The Festool Rotex line (125 and 150) is the absolute top tier of orbital sanders on the market.
 Aimed at professionals who demand the best and can afford it, they offer everything you could ever want without holding anything back.
-With a 4.2 AMP motor and a 5 inch sanding pad size, the Rotex 125 is the little brother of its line, being more compact without compromising its quality.
-It’s made with the highest quality parts inside and out and offers every advanced feature possible, including dual-mode sander varying from aggressive potent stock remover to fine polishing, their “FastFix” tool-free backing pad changing system that allows the sander to adapt to different surfaces and tasks with appropriate pads, excellent dust-removing technology and the MMC electronic controls that deliver soft-start, step-less variable speed control, constant speed under load and thermal and overload protection.
-The Festool RO 125 is, in my opinion, the best 5 inch random orbital sander you can get.
+With a 4.2 AMP motor and a 5″ sanding pad, the Rotex 125 is the compact brother of the line — smaller without compromising quality.
+It’s made with the highest quality parts inside and out, and offers every advanced feature possible: dual-mode sanding from aggressive stock removal to fine polishing, Festool’s “FastFix” tool-free backing pad system, excellent dust extraction technology, and MMC electronic controls delivering soft-start, step-less variable speed, constant speed under load, and thermal and overload protection.
+In my opinion, the Festool RO 125 is the best 5″ random orbital sander you can get.

-• Top-tier, elite level sander – perfect for professionals who require the best.
+✅ Top-tier elite sander for professionals who demand the best

 Festool 571810 RO 150 FEQ Rotex Sander